Trump leans on Carney, but Canada has its own leverage in US trade talks

 “Never say never,” Mr. Trump said later on the subject.
 Mr. Carney, seated next to him, mouthed the word “never” several times in response.

 The “51st state” threats began several months ago as a way to troll former Canadian Prime Minister Justin Trudeau, whose center-left Liberal Party appeared headed toward defeat in the next election.
-In March, Mr. Trudeau resigned, and was replaced by Mr. Carney, the new Liberal Party leader, a former central banker who had never held elective office.
+In March, Mr. Trudeau resigned and was replaced by Mr. Carney, the new Liberal Party leader, a former central banker who had never held elective office.
 Suddenly, Liberal prospects improved dramatically – with both Mr. Trudeau’s departure and Mr. Carney’s pro-Canada stance against Mr. Trump.
 The hockey term “Elbows up” became the winning Liberal slogan.

 In both the half-hour, on-camera Oval Office meeting and the private lunch with Mr. Trump that followed, Mr. Carney’s task was to keep things civil and constructive, while standing up for Canada’s interests, analysts say.
-He appeared to have done that, despite the tensions.
+He appeared to do that, despite the tensions.

-“This is the beginning of a conversation, not necessarily ‘deal day,’” says Christopher Sands, director of the Johns Hopkins University Center for Canadian Studies.
+“This is the beginning of a conversation, not necessarily ‘deal day,’” says Christopher Sands, director of Johns Hopkins University’s Center for Canadian Studies.

-It was the first time the two men had ever met, and thus it was a “get to know you session,” on top of all the larger issues at stake.
+It was the first time the two men had ever met, and thus it was a “get-to-know-you session,” on top of all the larger issues at stake.

 Mr. Carney brings certain advantages to the table that former Prime Minister Trudeau, scion of a famous Canadian political family, never had.
-Mr. Carney’s resume includes tours as central banker for both Canada and England, as well as years in the private sector, including 13 years at the investment bank Goldman Sachs.
+Mr. Carney’s résumé includes tours as central banker for both Canada and England, as well as years in the private sector, including 13 years at the investment bank Goldman Sachs.

 “Trump will respect that kind of business record,” says former Ambassador Giffin.
 In fact, Mr. Trump expressed his respect for Mr. Carney as they met.

-What’s more, Mr. Carney served as governor of the central bank of England during Brexit, the tumultuous period in the U.K. that resulted in its 2020 departure from the European Union political and trade alliance.
+What’s more, Mr. Carney served as governor of the central bank of England during Brexit, the tumultuous period in the United Kingdom that resulted in its 2020 departure from the European Union’s political and trade alliance.
 Some observers draw similarities to the U.S.’s current Trump-driven move toward trade protectionism.

 But at the very least, Mr. Carney’s experience with Brexit could help him now, as a newly minted politician.